-WFP can also play a role in contributing to peace in community-based water governance by promoting shared water monitoring and maintenance arrangements in its intended beneficiary communities.
-The increase in the number and intensification of extreme weather events, such as droughts, heavy precipitation and hurricanes, means that damage to water infrastructure could become more common.
+WFP can also play a role in contributing to peace in community-based water governance by promoting shared water monitoring and maintenance arrangements in its intended beneficiary communities.108 The increase in the number and intensification of extreme weather events, such as droughts, heavy precipitation and hurricanes, means that damage to water infrastructure could become more common.
 Increased participation by community members (both intended beneficiaries and non-beneficiaries) in the monitoring and maintenance of infrastructure could increase the resilience of the communities by increasing the awareness of community members of water-related issues from climate related impacts on water and potential coping strategies for water resource management and water infrastructure repair.
 This could become a source of increased social cohesion by bringing people together to plan and carry out common tasks with a shared goal.
 In addition, it could become a source of transferable vocational and decision-making skills related to water infrastructure and watershed management.
-The decision-making skills learned through the planning and distribution
+The decision-making skills learned through the planning and distribution of tasks in group-based monitoring and maintenance activities could be transferred to other community-based and municipal decision-making institutions such as planning committees.109 They could also help to avoid conflicts in times of scarcity and reduce the pressure on board members to be solely responsible for resolving the increasingly challenging issues around water access as a result of climate change.
+The involvement of women in these activities should also be encouraged as it is currently considered a man's responsibility because of the physically demanding nature of some of the tasks.
+Monitoring and maintenance groups with a mix of men and women would combine the different planning and physical strengths that individuals possess.

 106 Focus group discussions in Guatemala and Honduras, Mar./Apr.
-2022; and various seasonal livelihood assessments byWFP Guatemala, for example WFP Guatemala (note 92).
+2022; and various seasonal livelihood assessments by WFP Guatemala, for example WFP Guatemala (note 92).

 107 Focus group discussions and narrative walks in Guatemala and Honduras, Mar./Apr.
 2022.
 108 Kuzdas et al. (note 105).